kristenjacobs/chip8-clj-slides/chip8-clj.rst

 What's CHIP-8?
 --------------

-* 1970's 8-bit virtual machine targeted at games programming.
+* 1970's 8-bit virtual machine/programming language targeted at games programming.
   Originally implemented on kit-based 8-bit micros such as the mighty Telmac 1800 (2000 units sold mostly in Sweden and Finland)

 .. image:: telmac-1800.jpeg
-   :height: 350px
+   :height: 300px

+* Revived in the late 80's due to an implementation on an HP48 graphing calculator

 The plan
 --------